- 1/3 cup honey

 - Hot cooked rice

 - In a large bowl, combine the first 10 ingredients.
 Pour half of the marinade into a large resealable plastic bag; add tenderloins.
-Seal bag and turn to coat; refrigerate for 8 hours, turning occasionally.
+Seal bag and turn to coat; refrigerate 8 hours or overnight, turning occasionally.
 Cover and refrigerate remaining marinade.

 Drain and discard marinade from meat.
-Grill, covered, over indirect medium-hot heat for 10-12 minutes on each side or until a thermometer reads 145°, basting with reserved marinade.
-Let stand for 5 minutes before slicing.
+Grill, covered, over indirect medium-hot heat for 20-35 minutes or until a thermometer reads 145°, turning occasionally and basting with reserved marinade.
+Let stand 5 minutes before slicing.
 Serve with rice.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "Wow.
 Marinade is really amazing and let it marinade for 24 hours.
 I would definitely save a little marinade to warm up to drizzle of the sliced pieces of pork."